gem-spaas/powerplant-coding-challenge/README.md

 ## In CLI

-Go to the subfolder \ProductionPlan\ProductionPlan and execute dotnet run.
+Go to the subfolder `\ProductionPlan\ProductionPlan` and execute `dotnet run`.

 ## Docker

 A Dockerfile is available in the root folder.
 It will build, test and publish the app.
 If a unit test failed during the process, it stops so we can be sure there is never an invalid image available in the registry.

-In the src folder, execute the following commands:

-docker build -t produtionplan:latest .
-docker run --rm -it -p 8888:80 produtionplan:latest
+We can run this application in docker using VS2022 by selecting start option.

 ## Implementation detail